ven7782/AmpyFin/README.md

 Welcome to **AmpyFin**, an advanced AI-powered trading bot designed for the NASDAQ-100.
 Imagine having expert traders working for you 24/7—AmpyFin makes this a reality.

-Built with cutting-edge technology, AmpyFin constantly monitors market conditions, executes trades, and refines its strategies to ensure optimal performance.
-Whether you're an experienced trader or new to algorithmic trading, AmpyFin offers a robust, highly adaptable system that elevates your trading game.

 ## 📊 AmpyFin’s Data Collection Power

 ### 🔍 Data Sources